laravel/docs/valet.md

 By default, Valet serves your projects using the `.dev` TLD.
 If you'd like to use another domain, you can do so using the `valet domain tld-name` command.

-For example, if you'd like to use `.app` instead of `.dev`, run `valet domain app` and Valet will start serving your projects at `*.app` automatically.
+For example, if you'd like to use `.localhost` instead of `.dev`, run `valet domain app` and Valet will start serving your projects at `*.localhost` automatically.

 #### Database